 So then, how many plugins should you have?

-As the CEO of a programming company, I can confidently say that having 20 plugins is a pretty good number.
+As the CEO of a web development company, I can confidently say that having 20 plugins is a pretty good number.
 The upper limit would be 30 plugins.
 Anything above 30 is too much.

 Why do you have to stop at 30?